Kaizhou, Chongqing: History

 Unusual rain patterns and flooding in the Summer of 1982 led to land subsidence.
-It was reported in the September 6, 1982 edition of the Sichuan Daily that, "In the fourth Tuoxiang brigade, Hujia commune, Yuexi District, Kai County, more than of land subsided; and 310 houses owned by a commune unit, a supply and marketing cooperative, 10 units and 16 commune households all subsided."
+It was reported in the September 6, 1982 edition of the Sichuan Daily that, "In the fourth Tuoxiang brigade, Hujia commune, Yuexi District, Kai County, more than 20 ha of land subsided; and 310 houses owned by a commune unit, a supply and marketing cooperative, 10 units and 16 commune households all subsided."

 Until 2004 the county was one of the poorest in the municipality, home to some 10% of Chongqing municipality residents that lived in poverty.
 The government has attempted to remedy this in recent years.

 In the March 27, 2015 edition of Beijing Today, Kai County was noted as "the nation's largest exporter of migrant labor.
 There were 535,000 from that county in 2014, and 15 percent were older than 50.
 In Fengcun Village, half the villagers are migrant workers."

 Administrative divisions

 As of 2018, Kaizhou District administered seven subdistricts, twenty-six towns and seven townships.